encord-team/encord-active/docs/docs/getting-started.md

 # within venv
 encord-active init /path/to/data/directory
 ```
-A project will be created using the data (without labels) in the directory.
+A project will be created using the data (without labels) in the current working directory (unless used with `--target`).

 To visualise the project run: